sm4rtm4art/LLM_Rag/REFACTORING_SUMMARY.md

    - Add integration tests

 3. **Documentation**:

    - Update API documentation
    - Add architecture diagrams
    - Create usage examples

+4. **Script Organization Completion**:
+   - Continue testing and fixing scripts in their new locations
+   - Update import paths where needed
+   - Create a proper quarantine/legacy folder for deprecated code
+   - Update documentation to reference script locations correctly

 The current refactoring follows the planned approach of maintaining backward compatibility while gradually improving the codebase's structure, a critical factor for the ongoing stability of the system.